matiascshaha/OSProject3/README.md

 Bugs:

-        N/A
+        read:
+         - When trying to read to a file in GREEN, errors for not existing or errors in writing occur.

+        write:
+         - When trying to write to a file in GREEN, errors for not existing or errors in writing occur.
+         - Trying to overwrite currently used bytes, the code sometimes writes just the first word in the string.

 Special Considerations:

-        whenever you read or write the offset position of the file is changed, so if you want to read the beginning of a file after you have to make sure to lseek FILENAME 0 to go back to the beginning position.
+       - Whenever you read or write the offset position of the file is changed, so if you want to read the beginning of a file after you have to make sure to lseek FILENAME 0 to go  back to the beginning position.